LoganGore/Q-templates/python/basic/README.md

     depends_on:
       - "python-base"</b>
 </code></pre>

 All of the services internally run on port 8050, so to change the port of a service you only need to edit this one file - not the service itself.
+Don't worry if you don't understand what it's doing - as long as you have changed the relevant **names** and **port**.

-Those familiar with with Docker may be wondering why we are mounting these volumes.
-These are used by the services built in *watch mode* and are not necessary if running in production.
+*(Those familiar with with Docker may be wondering why we are mounting these volumes.
+These are used by the services built in *watch mode* and are not necessary if running in production.)*

 ## Schema